 Learn how to say no

 While this can happen to everyone, freelancers are especially prone to taking on more work than they can handle.
-Without a solid 9-5 (or whatever your schedule is) structure, you can work different times every day.
+Without a solid 9–5 (or whatever your schedule is) structure, you can work at different times every day.
 It can happen that you take on new obligations without knowing if you can complete the ones you already have on your plate.

 Track your time